DelovoyMotiv/anteroslogos/README.md

 - Canonical URLs

 ### Structured Data (Schema.org)
-- Organization schema
+- Organization schema with Knowledge Graph properties (knowsAbout, about, sameAs, founder)
+- Person schema with E-E-A-T signals (expertise, knowsAbout, hasCredential, affiliation)
+- BlogPosting schema with AI-optimized properties (isAccessibleForFree, speakable, about)
+- Article schema for knowledge base content
 - WebSite schema with search action
-- WebPage schema for each page
 - Service schema for GEO services
-- FAQPage schema with all Q&A
+- FAQPage schema with all questions and answers
-- BreadcrumbList for navigation
+- BreadcrumbList for site navigation hierarchy
+- VideoObject schema prepared for multimodal content
+- HowTo schema for tutorial content

 ### AI Crawler Support
 Configured in `robots.txt` for: